The GenomeComputer Company

 Where do you ship?

-We currently accept orders in the United States and Canada.
-If you're outside those countries, email waitlist@genome.computer to join the waitlist.
+We currently accept orders in the United States, Canada, the United Kingdom, Australia, New Zealand, and Singapore.
+If you're outside these countries, email waitlist@genome.computer to join the waitlist.

 Who built this?